wddadk/Offensive-OSINT-Tools/README.md

 # Offensive-OSINT-Tools

 This repository consists of tools/links that a expert can use during Pentest/RedTeam.
+At the moment there are a huge number of awesome lists that contain a ton of tools, but the Offensive specialist most often doesn't need them, which is what motivated the creation of this list.
+These tools cover almost all the needs of the Offensive specialist and will help you get the job done well.

 If the tool performs multiple functions, for example collecting subdomains **and** URLs, it will be listed in two places.

 ## 📖 Table of Contents